 Anti-androgens are used to block the effects of excess androgen in the body.

-Scientifically, most anti-androgens that affect acne inhibit dihydrotestosterone (DHT) or alpha-reductase from binding to the androgen receptors in sebaceous glands.
-Do DHT blockers help acne?
-Yes, DHT blockers help acne by preventing androgens from locking onto their targets.
+Scientifically, most anti-androgens that affect pimple breakout inhibit dihydrotestosterone (DHT) or alpha-reductase from binding to the androgen receptors in sebaceous glands.
+Do DHT blockers help pimple breakout?
+Yes, DHT blockers help pimple breakout by preventing androgens from locking onto their targets.

 With the receptors blocked and no place to call home, androgens can’t wreak havoc on the skin.
-Many can also reduce inflammatory cytokine production, which means they can lower the inflammation that often comes with acne.
+Many can also reduce inflammatory cytokine production, which means they can lower the inflammation that often comes with pimple breakout.

-Heightened levels of androgens in women, or hyperandrogenism, can lead to hormonal acne vulgaris breakouts.
+Heightened levels of androgens in women, or hyperandrogenism, can lead to hormonal pimple breakouts.
 Beyond hyperandrogenism can also cause:

 More seriously, long-term hormonal imbalances can cause serious issues like prostate cancer and breast cancer if not treated.
 Beyond your skin, it’s always in your best interest to balance your hormones.

-While there are prescription hormonal therapy options like a low-dose contraceptive pill, spironolactone, Cyproterone acetate, or a topical antiandrogen cream like clascoterone, there are also more holistic ways to balance androgen production for the hormonal treatment of acne.
+While there are wonderful hormonal therapy options like a low-dose contraceptive pill, spironolactone, Cyproterone acetate, or a topical antiandrogen cream like clascoterone, there are also more holistic ways to balance androgen production for hormonal breakouts.

 You may be wondering: how do I naturally balance androgens?
-To naturally balance androgens, sometimes adding in supplements such as DIM, saw palmetto, or Vitex can be helpful.
+To naturally balance androgens, sometimes adding in options such as DIM, saw palmetto, or Vitex can be helpful.

-Many patients at my dermatology practice have asked me, “How do you treat androgen acne?”
-To treat androgen acne, DIM can be a great natural starting point to curb sebum production.
+So, how do you get better control over androgen pimple breakouts?
+To address androgen pimple breakouts, DIM can be a great natural starting point to curb sebum production.
 DIM occurs naturally in cruciferous vegetables like broccoli, but also comes in capsule form.

 DIM is a natural anti-androgen, binding to the androgen receptors and blocking excess androgen from attaching to those proteins.
 Not only that, but an overproduction of testosterone can sometimes be converted to estrogen — causing even more hormone havoc.

 Nevertheless, the benefits of DIM don’t stop there.
-DIM also assists your liver in breaking down excess estrogen and stops your body from converting surplus testosterone to estrogen.
+DIM also assists the liver in breaking down excess estrogen and stops the body from converting surplus testosterone to estrogen.
 This further evens out hormonal levels in the body.

 DIM can also reduce the production of inflammation-causing cytokines.
-Acne is an inflammatory condition, so this may also help with reducing breakouts.
+Pimple breakouts are an inflammatory condition, so this may also help with reducing breakouts.

-In short, DIM can assist with both estrogen-related and androgenic issues, making it a star in the treatment of acne vulgaris, as I’ve written before.
-Looking to try it?
-My top recommendation is DIM-Evail from Designs for Health.
-I have also seen success with Accumax and Estroblock.
+In short, DIM can assist with both estrogen-related and androgenic issues, making it a star in the treatment of pimple breakouts, as I’ve written before.

-Saw palmetto is often recommended by functional healthcare providers for acne because it helps decrease some testosterone from becoming DHT, its more potent form, which can worsen acne.
+Saw palmetto is often recommended by functional healthcare providers for pimple breakouts because it helps decrease some testosterone from becoming DHT, it’s more potent form, which can worsen pimple breakouts.

 It can also decrease inflammation while supercharging the immune system to fight infection or other illness.

 This androgen inhibitor also works wonders in reducing hormonal hair loss.
-Saw palmetto can be taken as a supplement, applied topically with a carrier oil to the skin, eaten in its berry form, or used as an ingredient in topical creams.
+Saw palmetto can be taken orally, applied topically with a carrier oil to the skin, eaten in its berry form, or used as an ingredient in topical creams.

 Vitex, also called chaste berry, is a long-used natural remedy for PMS pain and breast tenderness.

 One study showed an improved hormone balance in women who took Vitex over those in the placebo group.
-While we are still researching the full effects of Vitex, preliminary research shows promise as an acne treatment.
+While we are still researching the full effects of Vitex, preliminary research shows promise as an pimple breakout treatment.

-The way Vitex works for acne is different from DIM or saw palmetto.
-In particular, Vitex limits the release of a hormone called prolactin.
+The way Vitex works for pimple breakout is different from DIM or saw palmetto.
+In particular, Vitex limits the release of a hormone called prolactin

 But this isn’t just a hormone vs. skin issue.
 Prolactin impacts skin health by acting on the nervous system, creating a sort of “loop” between the endocrine system, nervous system, and skin.

-That’s one way Vitex impacts acne, PMS, PMDD, and many more hormonal issues — it stimulates the release of dopamine (the “happy hormone”).
+That’s one way Vitex impacts pimple breakout, PMS, PMDD, and many more hormonal issues — it stimulates the release of dopamine (the “happy hormone”).
 When dopamine is released, your mood and mental health often improves and prolactin production is limited.

 DIM vs. Saw Palmetto vs. Vitex

-These 3 anti-androgens can all help reduce acne breakouts, but they work differently.
+These 3 anti-androgens can all help reduce pimple breakouts, but they work differently.

 DIM, saw palmetto, and Vitex all: